MostlyAbsent/blog-2/resources/public/assets/data/blog/Algorithms, Applications and Corsets.md

----
-title: 'Algorithms, Applications and Corsets'
+title: Algorithms, Applications and Corsets
-date: '2023-06-15'
+date: 2023-10-24
-tags: ['life', 'sewing', 'coding']
+tags: life, sewing, coding
 draft: false
-summary: 'A quick update on what I've been up to in October.
-My life is odd.'
+summary: A quick update on what I've been up to in October.
+My life is odd.
----

 # Introduction

 Already October, it's been pretty quiet blog wise.
 Primarily I've been working on three things, an algorithms refresher course, job applications, and a corset.
 None of which lend themselves to topic based blogs without considerable atomization and additional research.
 Today I'll just address a few broad thoughts I've had about each and see where that gets us.